-Our platform for peripheral nerve repair features a comprehensive portfolio of products, including Avance® Nerve Graft, a biologically active off-the-shelf processed human nerve allograft for bridging severed peripheral nerves without the comorbidities associated with a second surgical site, Axoguard® Nerve Connector, a porcine submucosa extracellular matrix ("ECM") coaptation aid for tensionless repair of severed peripheral nerves, Axoguard Nerve Protector, a porcine submucosa ECM product used to wrap and protect injured peripheral nerves and reinforce the nerve reconstruction while preventing soft tissue attachments, Axoguard Nerve Cap®, a porcine submucosa ECM product used to protect a peripheral nerve end and separate the nerve reconstruction while preventing soft tissue attachments, Axoguard Nerve Cap®, a porcine submucosa ECM product used to protect a peripheral nerve end and separate the nerve from the surrounding environment to reduce the development of symptomatic or painful neuroma and Avive® Soft Tissue Membrane, a processed human umbilical cord intended for surgical use as a resorbable soft tissue barrier.
+Our platform for peripheral nerve repair features a comprehensive portfolio of products, including Avance® Nerve Graft, a biologically active off-the-shelf processed human nerve allograft for bridging severed peripheral nerves without the comorbidities associated with a second surgical site, Axoguard® Nerve Connector, a porcine submucosa extracellular matrix ("ECM") coaptation aid for tensionless repair of severed peripheral nerves, Axoguard Nerve Protector, a porcine submucosa ECM product used to wrap and protect injured peripheral nerves and reinforce the nerve reconstruction while preventing soft tissue attachments, and Axoguard Nerve Cap®, a porcine submucosa ECM product used to protect a peripheral nerve end and separate the nerve from the surrounding environment to reduce the development of symptomatic or painful neuroma.
 Along with these core surgical products, we also offer the Axotouch® Two-Point Discriminator, used to measure the innervation density of any surface area of the skin.
 Our portfolio of products is available in the United States, Canada, the United Kingdom, several European countries, South Korea and other international countries.

-Revenue from the distribution of our nerve repair products, Avance Nerve Graft, Axoguard Nerve Connector, Axoguard Nerve Protector, Axoguard Nerve Cap and Avive Soft Tissue Membrane, in the United States is the main contributor to our total reported sales and has been the key component of our growth to date.
+Revenue from the distribution of our nerve repair products, Avance Nerve Graft, Axoguard Nerve Connector, Axoguard Nerve Protector, and Axoguard Nerve Cap in the United States is the main contributor to our total reported sales and has been the key component of our growth to date.

 We have experienced that surgeons initially are cautious adopters for nerve repair products.
 Surgeons typically start with a few cases and then wait and review the results of these initial cases.
 Active accounts are usually past this wait period and have developed some level of product reorder.
-These active accounts have typically gone through the committee approval process, have at least one surgeon who has converted a portion of his or her treatment algorithms of peripheral nerve repair to the our portfolio and have ordered our products at least six times in the last 12 months.
-In the first quarter, we had 919 active accounts, an increase of 26% from 731 one year ago.
+These active accounts have typically gone through the committee approval process, have at least one surgeon who has converted a portion of his or her treatment algorithms of peripheral nerve repair to our portfolio and have ordered our products at least 6 times in the last 12 months.
+In the first quarter, we had 959 active accounts, an increase of 22% from 789 one year ago.
 Active accounts are approximately 85% of our revenue.
 The top 10% of these active accounts continue to represent approximately 35% of our revenue.
 As our business continues to grow, we will transition to reporting a new account metric that we believe demonstrates the strength of adoption and potential revenue growth in accounts that have developed a more consistent use of Axogen products in their nerve repair algorithm.
-We refer to these as "Core Accounts" which we define as active accounts that have purchased at least \$100,000 in the past 12 months.
-In the first quarter, we had 274 Core Accounts, an increase of 13% from 243 one year ago.
+We refer to these as "Core Accounts" which we define as accounts that have purchased at least \$100,000 in the past 12 months.
+In the second quarter, we had 306 Core Accounts, an increase of 34% from 227 one year ago.
 These Core Accounts represented approximately 60% of our revenue in the quarter, which has remained consistent over the past two years.